 Don’t forget to publish on LinkedIn regularly as well.

 Where guest blogging assumes you are reaching a ‘warm lead’ audience, submitting articles to appropriate trade magazines online and offline gets a different kind of attention and offers immediate credibility.

 It sounds so simple, doesn’t it?
-“Make some thing compelling and shareable” How hard can it be?
-Well, it can be very challenging, but it also one of the top tools being used by business today.
+“Make something compelling and shareable” How hard can it be?
+Well, it can be very challenging, but it is also one of the top tools being used by businesses today.
 And yes – to explain how to do it well, here’s a link to an infographic on creating infographics…

 Social Media Contests

 This is one of my absolute favourites.
 What can you create where people will submit their photo/question/video / or whatever, and have others vote on it to move it forward in a competition?
 This concept works brilliantly for musicians and artists.
 As a speaker, what could you do?

 A well-designed content will encourage participants to share their content so their followers vote them forward for a chance to win your awesome prize.
 They get visibility, and of course, so will your brand.
 One note – make your service offerings very clear in the prize itself so your target audience takes notice of both you and the person sharing the content.